Volunteers

 Site Minding

-This is a new service for our exhibitors.
+This is a great service for our exhibitors.
 You will keep an eye on an exhibitor’s site for a short time while they take a break.

 The Field Days include plenty of performances, talks and other events.
-As an entertainment volunteer you will help run the stage, rural talks, and oval events.
+As an entertainment volunteer you will help manage the family fun events on the oval including our returning gumboot throwing competition!

 Field Days Announcers